 Two meetings were held by the Audit Committee during the Review Period.
-The following is a summary of the work of the Audit Committee during 2016:
+The following is a summary of the work of the Audit Committee during 2017:

-- 1. reviewed the annual results (including the announcement thereof) and the audited financial statements for the year ended 31 December 2015; - 2. reviewed the interim results (including the announcement thereof) and the financial statements for the six months ended 30 June 2016; - 3. reviewed the external auditor's audit findings and other audit issues; - 4. reviewed the effectiveness of the internal control system and risk management system; and - 5. reviewed the external auditor's remuneration.
+- 1. reviewed the annual results (including the announcement thereof) and the audited financial statements for the year ended 31 December 2016; - 2. reviewed the interim results (including the announcement thereof) and the financial statements for the six months ended 30 June 2017; - 3. reviewed the external auditor's audit findings and other audit issues; - 4. reviewed the effectiveness of the internal control system and risk management system; and - 5. reviewed the external auditor's remuneration.

-On 31 March 2017, the Audit Committee reviewed with the management of the Company the accounting principles and practices adopted by the Group.
-The Group's consolidated financial statements for the year ended 31 December 2016 have been reviewed and approved by the Audit Committee, and the Audit Committee is of the opinion that such financial statements comply with the applicable accounting standards, the Listing Rules and all other applicable legal requirements.
-The Audit Committee therefore recommended the Board's approval of the Group's consolidated financial statements for the year ended 31 December 2016.
+On 28 March 2018, the Audit Committee reviewed with the management of the Company the accounting principles and practices adopted by the Group and discussed with the external auditors about the content of the auditor's report.
+The Group's consolidated financial statements for the year ended 31 December 2017 have been reviewed and approved by the Audit Committee, and the Audit Committee is of the opinion that such financial statements comply with the applicable accounting standards, the Listing Rules and all other applicable legal requirements.
+The Audit Committee therefore recommended the Board's approval of the Group's consolidated financial statements for the year ended 31 December 2017.